Supporting Ontario's Recovery and Municipal Elections Act, 2020: Legislative history

 The bill was introduced to the Legislative Assembly in October 2020 by Attorney General Doug Downey.
 The bill was supported by the governing Progressive Conservative Party of Ontario and opposed by the Ontario New Democratic Party and the Green Party of Ontario.

 It received royal assent from Lieutenant-Governor Elizabeth Dowdeswell on 20 November 2020.

 Reactions to the COVID-19 liability protection measures

-The CBC named it as the most controversial law passed by Doug Ford's government in 2020.
+The Canadian Broadcasting Corporation (CBC) named it as the most controversial law passed by Doug Ford's government in 2020.

 Support

 The Ontario Long Term Care Association applauded the bill, with CEO Donna Duncan stating that "Liability protection is a necessary measure to stabilize and renew Ontario's entire long-term care sector.
 Without it, many insurance companies will cease coverage, as they have already begun to do, putting homes across the province at risk and jeopardizing their expansion and renewal."
 The Insurance Bureau of Canada also supported the bill.

 Doug Ford defended his government's actions over long-term care during the pandemic and the passage of the bill, stating that "I’ve been out here just hammering the people that have been negligent in long-term care.
 I’ve been on these guys like an 800-pound gorilla," and calling for critics of the bill to "talk to their lawyer rather than just read the headlines."